 - Safer: by default, Samsung T1 contains a safe partition and a storage partition, and users can only see the safe partition before activating the drive.
 In addition, if users encrypt the device during the process of activating, keep the password in mind, because without typing the code users will see the safe partition only, too.

 - Faster: it offers up to 450 MB/s read/write speed as well as 8000/21000 IOPS random read/write speed, which is largely due to the use of 3D Vertical NAND Technology.
 Here are test results of both Samsung and Seagate disk in ATTO, getting the results below: See: How to Measure Disk Performance

-Therefore, it is worth buying the portable solid state hard disk though it is expensive.
+Therefore, it is worthwhile to get one.
 Nevertheless, like using other hard disks, users may meet partitioning problems when using Samsung T1 SSD.
 For example, a certain partition on the SSD is running out of space.
 What should users do when these problems emerge?

 How to Partition Samsung T1 Portable SSD Drive with MiniTool Partition Wizard

 To manage partitions on Samsung T1 SSD, MiniTool Partition Wizard Free Edition is enough.
 With its features like create partition, extend partition, resize partition and merge/split partition, you can reconfigure hard drive space on Samsung T1 Portable SSD flexibly.

 Besides, you can optimize SSD performance by using its Align All Partitions feature and you can also upgrade HDD to SSD with the popular Migrate OS to HD/SSD function if necessary, which is very convenient.